codersMom/angular100-labs-2020-06-22/Ch06-Pipes/1pipes/README.md

    }
    ```

-1. Update the album card component template to use the new price if the album is on sale.
+1. Update the album card component template to show the price property with a line-through and use the new price if the album is on sale.

-    HINT: Add to current interpolation {{album.price}}, can use ternary operator to define, if album on sale, show new price, else album.price
+    HINT: Could use a conditional span, which shows IF the item is on sale.
+It can have a style of line through.
+Use the ternary operator to either display the new price or the sale price.

     <h6>
      <span *ngIf="album.onSale" style="text-decoration:line-through;">